bsig1/lyric_lsa/README.md

 For each k value (10,50,100,300,500,800) and the artists 1 -> 9 we run both Pearson and Spearman regressions between this artist and all other artists.
 Pearson and Spearman are used to test for correlation in both direct comparison, and rank comparison.
-Rank comparison is a better choice for this dataset since the exact numbers are less meaningful then the rankings of artists similarity with respect to each other.
+Spearman is especially useful here because absolute distances vary widely across artists, but rankings of similar artists remain stable.
 Note that the parameters were setup to have a 95% confidence interval.

 In practice, larger k values than 800 became incomputable, even with a very strong computer.